A Medieval Bavarian treat

 Take a stroll passing little boutiques, quaint curio sellers, you may even pick up a little souvenir.

-Pretty lanes
+The Pretty lanes of Regensburg

 Wiedfangbrunnen – Water well